ZEN-universe/ZEN-garden/docs/files/developer_guide/adding_param_variable_constraint.rst

 Adding Constraints
 ------------------

-Constraints can be added in the ``construct_constraints`` method of the element classes.
+Constraints can be added in the ``construct_constraints`` method of the element constructor classes.
 Each class has a corresponding ``<Classname>Rules`` class that contains the rules for the constraints.
 A rule is called with the corresponding rule name, e.g., ``rules.constraint_availability_import_export()``.